Sheet Pan Chicken Fajitas

 - Preheat the oven to 425.
 Lightly oil the pan with cooking oil.

 - Slice the chicken, bell peppers, and onion into ¼-inch strips so they cook evenly.
 If the chicken breasts are especially thick, slice them in half before cutting into strips.
+Slicing chicken into strips against the grain (the short direction) will help it be more tender instead of chewy.
 Add the chicken and vegetables to the sheet pan in an even layer.

 - In a small bowl mix together olive oil, oregano, cumin, garlic powder, paprika, cayenne pepper and salt.
 Pour the mixture over the sliced chicken, peppers and red onions.
 Gently toss the chicken, peppers, and onions with the oil and spice mixture.